God Save the King: Use elsewhere

 The melody has often been used, with lyrics slightly or significantly altered, for royal or national anthems of other countries.

 During the 19th century, it was used officially in Sweden, and in Iceland.
-It was also in official usage for brief periods in Imperial Russia, in Greece and in the Kingdom of Hawaii.
+It was also in official usage for brief periods in Imperial Russia, in Greece, Siam and in the Kingdom of Hawaii.
+It remains as the royal anthem of Norway ("Gud sign vår Konge god").